Poso riots: Effects

-With the growing wave of violence, people fled to areas with the majority population of their religion.
-The Muslims went to Palu, Poso, and the coastal city of Parigi, while Christians in Parigi fled to Tentena and Napu which is located in the mountains, or Manado, in North Sulawesi.
+With the growing wave of violence, many people fled to areas with the majority population of their respective religions.
+Many Muslims went to Palu, Poso, and the coastal city of Parigi, while many Christians in Parigi fled to Tentena and Napu which is located in the mountains, and Manado in North Sulawesi.
 In January 2002, after the Malino I Declaration was signed, official figures for coordination with the humanitarian responses to the conflict estimated a total of 86,000 internal refugees emerged in Central Sulawesi.
-Central Sulawesi Christian Church estimates 42,000 refugees in the Christian-dominated area in other regencies.
+Central Sulawesi Christian Church estimates 42,000 refugees in the Christian-dominated areas in other regencies.

-After the Malino I Declaration, there were some tentative progress.
+After the Malino I Declaration, there was some tentative progress.
 By the end of February, 10,000 refugees had returned home, mostly to the city of Poso, the sub-regency of Poso Pesisir, Lage and Tojo.
 In March 2002, Human Rights Watch found that many families were hesitantly sending male family members back and clearing the debris by building temporary houses, while waiting to see if the situation remained stable.
 Some were also waiting for the end of the school year.
-Since then the number of refugees has begun to decline, and diminishing slowly.
+Since then the number of refugees has begun to decline.
 The Poso Regency Police and Political Affairs Office reported that in mid-July 2002, 43,308 people had returned home, some 40 percent of the estimated total 110,227 refugees.

 There are two notable exceptions to this positive trend.
-New violence often makes traumatized citizens return fleeing to safe havens.
+New violence often leads to traumatized citizens fleeing back to safe havens.
 For example, clashes in August 2002 forced about 1,200 people to seek refuge in Tentena.
 Government or individual efforts of rebuilding have been hampered by new waves of violence throughout the crisis.
 Some people told Human Rights Watch that they had seen their homes destroyed more than once, and the barracks built by the local government and Indonesian army in 2000 were often targeted by these attacks.
-Christians in Tentena also have no plans to dismantle their shelter which is painstakingly built, in case of the need of the shelter in the future.
+Christians in Tentena also have no plans to dismantle their shelters which were painstakingly built, in case of the need of the shelters in the future.

 Other important exceptions are regarding the refugees belonging to minorities in their home regions.
 Muslim refugees from Tentena told Human Rights Watch in Palu that they had no plans to return home, although the remaining twenty-four Muslims who never left Tentena reported that their situation was safe.

 Some refugees were given access to land in their new areas, such as Nunu area of Palu, and were able to support themselves through agricultural activities.
-Christian refugees in Tentena built large housing and are able to find jobs in the urban market, which is economically positive because of means to travel to other markets being limited.
+Christian refugees in Tentena built large housing and were able to find jobs in the urban market, which is economically positive because of means to travel to other markets being limited.
 In areas where land or work is scarce, conditions are much more poor.